FCS-BioIT/bio-project-template/{{ cookiecutter.project_slug }}/README.md

 ## Short description of the project

+{{ cookiecutter.description }}

 ## Reproducibility and how to run the project

 1. Primary analysis

+Upcoming - this part will be executed by a standardised pipeline.

 2. Statistical analysis results

+Upcoming - this part will be executed by a standardised pipeline.

 3. Downstream analysis

-- Create a conda environment
+- Create the conda environment

 ```bash
 conda env create --file=envs/main.yaml